MayderC/imagenes-del-mundo/README.md

 ```

-In the folder **constant** you can modify some variales to cgange funcionality like
+In the folder **constants** you can modify some varibales to cgange funcionality like

 - Start points
 - Points to add